Klortho/tt/access_to_genbank.md

 There are several ways to search and retrieve data from GenBank.

-* Search GenBank for sequence identifiers and annotations with [Entrez Nucleotide](/nucleotide/), which is divided into three divisions:
+* Why am I blue?
+Search GenBank for sequence identifiers and annotations with [Entrez Nucleotide](/nucleotide/), which is divided into three divisions:
   [CoreNucleotide](/nuccore/) (the main collection), [dbEST](/nucest/)
   (Expressed Sequence Tags), and [dbGSS](/nucgss/) (Genome Survey